nmfs-opensci/nmfs-connect/README.md

 The NMFS connect instances are for NMFS affiliates (i.e., anyone with a NOAA.gov email address within NMFS).

-Use this [Form to request access to the NMFS connect instance](https://docs.google.com/forms/d/e/1FAIpQLSeNODOiiAjFBQgoLJ50TJps_Xy85YaPlUxRiG6opLEFOQhQew/viewform?usp=sf_link) (must be logged into noaa.gov email) or email kathryn.doering@noaa.gov.
+Use this [Form to request access to the NMFS connect instance](https://docs.google.com/forms/d/e/1FAIpQLSeNODOiiAjFBQgoLJ50TJps_Xy85YaPlUxRiG6opLEFOQhQew/viewform?usp=sf_link) (must be logged into noaa.gov email) or email fisheries.rstudio.connect@noaa.gov.

 ## How do I report a problem with using connect or get help?